-Please describe in detail the activities or services you have provided this year as a result of our grant.
+\ Please describe the activities or services you have provided this year as a result of our grant.
+Please use no more than 250 words.

 We provide street dance and urban music sessions for local young people of all abilities.

 Young people are encouraged to create their own work with tutor support, culminating in a final performance to which they are allowed to invite family and friends.
 Some young people have also earned an Arts Award.